nodejs/node/BUILDING.md

 support on x86_64 and ia32.

 * gas (GNU assembler) version 2.23 or higher
-* xcode version 5.0 or higher
+* Xcode version 5.0 or higher
 * llvm version 3.3 or higher
 * nasm version 2.10 or higher in Windows